 - The centerline is the primary line from which many of the different characteristics of the face will be drawn.

-- At this stage of drawing your portrait, it is essential to train yourself to draw vertical lines and symmetrical shapes such as ovals.
-It is also necessary to develop a skill for recognizing when these shapes and lines are out of proportion.
+- At this stage of drawing your portrait, you must train yourself to draw vertical lines and symmetrical shapes such as ovals.
+Developing a skill for recognizing when these shapes and lines are out of proportion is also necessary.

 Strength and Quality of Line

 Beginners often draw with a clumsy and heavily drawn line, which makes corrections actions challenging to undertake.
-The depth and quality of line that you draw with is an essential but necessary issue that you will need to focus upon if your portrait drawings succeed.
+The depth and quality of line you draw with is an essential but necessary issue that you will need to focus on if your portrait drawings succeed.

 - Draw and hold the pencil lightly.
 This will enable you to draw with a soft contour or outline.

-- This is especially true when you are beginning a portrait, as the proportions need to be drawn correctly.
+- This is especially true when you begin a portrait, as the proportions need to be drawn correctly.